 In the screenshot you can see two boards connected with USB and LAN:

-When you've made sure that your ArdSimX is working with your Arduino, you can start configuring it for your own inputs and outputs.
+When you've made sure that ArdSimX is working with your controller, you can start configuring it for your own inputs and outputs.

 Please note: To upload firmware code to Arduino without exiting X-Plane, first press the "PAUSE" button in the "Status" window.
 After uploading the code, press "Reconnect" button.